reeseschultz/ReeseUnityDemos/README.md

 ### Burst Prerequisite Setup

+Avoid sandboxing Unity Hub and Unity with Flatpak or Snap, otherwise `libdl.so` may be inaccessible to the editor.

-On Ubuntu I couldn't use the [Burst compiler](https://docs.unity3d.com/Packages/com.unity.burst@1.2/manual/index.html) until I manually installed `gcc-multilib` and `libncurses5` with:
+Also, on Ubuntu, you may need to manually install `gcc-multilib` and `libncurses5` with:

 ```sh
 sudo apt install gcc-multilib libncurses5
 ```

-You may have these libraries already, or you could be experiencing a different problem.
-Be sure to read any error messages the Unity Editor outputs.

 ### Contributor Agreement